bhamail/picapsule/src/site/markdown/docdocs.md

      Markdown source files are located in: [src/site/markdown](https://github.com/bhamail/picapsule/tree/master/src/site/markdown).

-  2. Run the following command to build a local copy of the web site:
+  2. Run the following command to build a local copy of the website:

      ```shell
      ./mvnw clean site